-Jonathan Gaisman QC is ranked as one of only five “Star Individuals” in the Commercial Dispute Resolution section of Chambers and Partners 2017.
-He was Chambers and Partners’ Commercial Litigation Silk of the Year 2014, having previously won the award in 2009.
-(He was shortlisted for the award again in 2016.)
-He was Chambers and Partners’ Insurance Silk of the Year in 2006.
-He was shortlisted for the Chambers and Partners’ Professional Negligence Silk of the year in 2014 and again in 2015.
+Jonathan Gaisman QC is named by Chambers and Partners 2022 as a Star at the Bar.
+He is one of only five star individuals in the Commercial Dispute Resolution section of Chambers and Partners 2021, a position he has occupied since 2015.
+He was Chambers’ Commercial Litigation Silk of the Year in 2009 and 2014, and shortlisted again in 2016.
+He was Chambers’ Insurance Silk of the Year in 2006.
+He was shortlisted for the Chambers’ Professional Negligence Silk of the Year in 2014 and 2015.

-He was shortlisted for the 2015 Legal 500 Commercial Litigation Silk of the year, the 2015 and 2017 Legal 500 Shipping Silk of the year, and the 2017 International Arbitration Silk of the year.
+He was shortlisted for the 2015 Legal 500 Commercial Litigation Silk of the year; the 2015, 2017 and 2018 Legal 500 Shipping Silk of the year; and the 2017 Legal 500 International Arbitration Silk of the year.

-According to the current Legal 500 directory, he is “quite simply the best advocate in London by a country mile”.
-He has also been recently described as “unquestionably the best advocate at the Commercial Bar”, a “truly stunning” and “incredibly charismatic” advocate; “a Commercial advocate of consummate ability… the difference between winning and losing”; “utterly superb and brilliantly clever”, “an accomplished and polished advocate who is urbane, funny and devastating in the courtroom”; “a terrifying opponent … whose fearsome intellect is matched with devastatingly brutal cross-examination skills”; “an utterly fantastic lawyer; an enormously impressive guy with a really supreme mind”; “a tenacious, disciplined and rigorous advocate, who is great fun to deal with” and as having “phenomenal intelligence, amazing forensic skills and a good sense of humour”.
+The 2021 edition of Chambers & Partners describes him as “One of the outstanding advocates of his generation.
+He has enormous courtroom presence …The best advocacy I have ever seen.”.
+According to a recent Legal 500 directory, he is “quite simply the best advocate in London by a country mile”.
+He has also been recently rated as “unquestionably the best advocate at the Commercial Bar”, a “truly stunning” and “incredibly charismatic” advocate; “a Commercial advocate of consummate ability… the difference between winning and losing”; “utterly superb and brilliantly clever”, “an accomplished and polished advocate who is urbane, funny and devastating in the courtroom”; “a terrifying opponent … whose fearsome intellect is matched with devastatingly brutal cross-examination skills”; “an utterly fantastic lawyer; an enormously impressive guy with a really supreme mind”; “a tenacious, disciplined and rigorous advocate, who is great fun to deal with” and as having “phenomenal intelligence, amazing forensic skills and a good sense of humour”.

 Jonathan Gaisman practises primarily as an advocate.
 He specialises in all areas of commercial litigation and arbitration, and is happy to expand his practice into any field where his skills as an advocate may be of use.
 He is equally experienced in short cases before first instance or appellate tribunals arguing points of law, and lengthy commercial trials and arbitrations, demanding in terms of long-term preparation, tactical planning, cross-examination of factual and expert witnesses and detailed mastery of complex facts – or any case falling in between these extremes.
 He believes that commercial advocates owe a duty to their client to concentrate absolutely on the case in hand; he avoids making professional commitments which conflict with the fulfilment of that duty.

-Jonathan Gaisman’s practice also involves a significant advisory component.
+Jonathan Gaisman’s practice involves a significant advisory component.
 He places emphasis on the client’s need for realistic, down to earth advice in a commercial context.

 Jonathan Gaisman also accepts appointments as arbitrator in a wide range of commercial and international disputes, including ICC arbitrations.